Helping you understand the health insurance marketplace and the Affordable Care Act

 Via Christi CARE (Coverage Assistance Resources Enrollment) provides certified insurance marketplace navigators, funded with a Department of Health and Human Services grant, to assist consumers in selecting the insurance plan that is right for them.
 The new insurance options are available through the Affordable Care Act, also known as Obamacare.

-Although the open enrollment period has passed for the marketplace, our navigators are still available to answer questions and help you understand your insurance.
+The next open enrollment period begins Nov.
+1, 2015, and runs through Jan.
+31, 2016.
 In addition, those who have a qualifying life event are eligible to sign up through the marketplace outside of open enrollment, and the navigators are available to help with that process.

 Examples of qualifying life events include: